jainayushjain95/GFGProblems/README.md

 Problem 090  -> Subarray with 0 sum in unsorted array
 Problem 091  -> Subarray with given sum in unsorted array
 Problem 092  -> Longest subarray with given sum in unsorted array
 Problem 093  -> Longest subarray with equal no of 1s and 0s
+Problem 094  -> Longest Common Span with same sum in two binary arrays